 Some Build notes:

 Just like the AMD Build, this is a basic build that you can build upon.
 The Case is professional, minimalistic and quiet.
-There is room for 3 Optical drives in case you want to add some DVD/CD Drives.

 The Intel i9-9900K is the currently leading CPU in single-core performance, meaning your viewport and active-work speed will not get any faster than with this CPU.

 If you are planning on some more extreme overclocking, you might want to consider an AiO CPU cooling solution.